Spiral (character)

-Spiral (Rita Wayword) is a character appearing in American comic books published by Marvel Comics.
+Spiral (Rita Wayword) is a character appearing in American comic books published by Marvel Comics, usually those featuring the X-Men family of characters.
 Created by writer Ann Nocenti and artist Art Adams, the character first appeared in Longshot #1 (September 1985).
 She was established as a lieutenant for that titular character's archenemy, Mojo.
-Prior to Longshot joining the X-Men, Spiral also became a recurring adversary of that team and each of the various X-Men subgroups, as well as serving as the archenemy turned ally of X-Men member Psylocke.
+Prior to Longshot joining the X-Men, Spiral also became a recurring adversary of that team and each of the various X-Men subgroups, as well as serving as the archenemy-turned-ally of X-Men member Psylocke.
 She then joined a team of X-Force led by X-Men member Storm.

 Publication history

-Spiral first appeared in issue #1 of the 1985 Longshot miniseries by Ann Nocenti and Art Adams (though her alter ego Ricochet Rita did not debut until the second issue of the series), and subsequently appeared 2 months later as a member of Mystique's Freedom Force team in Uncanny X-Men #199.
+Spiral first appeared in issue #1 of the 1985 Longshot miniseries by Ann Nocenti and Art Adams (though her alter ego Ricochet Rita did not debut until the second issue of the series), and subsequently appeared two months later as a member of Mystique's Freedom Force team in Uncanny X-Men #199.
 Spiral began as one of 20 minor characters that Adams designed on a character sheet as the pursuers of the character Longshot.
 Her six arms were inspired by deities in Hindu mythology.
 Although Adams gave little thought to Spiral, as he had developed ideas for the other characters he had drawn on the sheet, Nocenti decided to make her a major character, and gave her the name Spiral.
 The character sheet is reproduced in the back of the X-Men: Longshot hardcover collection.

 In the final issue of the limited series, Spiral is hinted to be a former lover of Longshot.
 Chris Claremont portrayed her as having a pathological hatred for Longshot, and implied that the two were former lovers during a hallucinatory dream sequence in Uncanny X-Men #248.

-As originally conceived, Spiral and Ricochet Rita were two separate entities.
+As conceived, Spiral and Ricochet Rita were two separate entities.
 When the character was co-opted by Claremont for use in the pages of Uncanny X-Men, this was continued with Rita appearing in the pages of Excalibur: Mojo Mayhem and Uncanny X-Men Annual #12 as a prisoner of Mojo.

 In X-Factor Annual #7, writer Fabian Nicieza established that Rita and Spiral were the same person, and that her hatred for Longshot was driven by her desire for revenge from being taken prisoner, driven insane, and physically modified by Mojo and his chief scientist Arize.
 It also stated that after turning her into Spiral (an event that will take place at some point in the future), Mojo sent her back to the past to serve his past self and set forth the chain of events that will lead to Rita becoming Spiral.